-- shortness of breath
+- · shortness of breath

-- wheezing or difficulty breathing
+- · wheezing or difficulty breathing

 - swelling of the face, lips, tongue or other parts of the body

-- rash, itching or hives on the skin
+- · rash, itching or hives on the skin.

-- Do not take MOVOX if:
+Do not take this medicine if:

-- you are taking another antidepressant medicine called a monoamine oxidase inhibitor (MAOI) (e.g. moclobemide and selegiline) or have been taking it within the last 14 days.
-Taking MOVOX with these types of medicines may cause a serious reaction with a sudden increase in body temperature, extremely high blood pressure and severe convulsions.

-- you are taking any of the following medicines:
+- you are taking another anti-depressant medicine called a monoamine oxidase inhibitor (MAOI) (eg. moclobemide and selegiline) or have been taking it within the last 14 days.
+Taking this medicine with these types of medicines may cause a serious reaction with a sudden increase in body temperature, extremely high blood pressure and severe convulsions. - you are taking pimozide, cisapride, ramelteon or tizanidine.

-- pimozide

-- cisapride

-- tizanidine

-- ramelteon

-Ask your doctor or pharmacist if you are not sure if you have been taking one of these medicines.
+Ask your doctor or pharmacist if you are not sure you have been taking one of these medicines.